Varbin/fox/README.md

        Cannot not open file.
 Aaaaa!

      2
-       Cannot read file.
+       Cannot read file after opening it successfully.
 AAAAA!

 BUGS
      Use brushes to move them out of the fur.
-You may also need tick tweezers.
+You may also need tick tweez‐ ers.

 SEE ALSO
      cat(1), tac(1)

+                               November 18, 2024
 ```